-The MTW program (CFDA 14.881) allows selected PHAs the flexibility to design and test various approaches to providing and administering housing assistance consistent with the MTW Agreement executed by the PHA and HUD.
-An MTW agency may combine funds from the following three programs:
+The MTW program (Assistance Listing 14.881) allows selected PHAs the flexibility to design and test various approaches to providing and administering housing assistance consistent with the MTW Agreement executed by the PHA and HUD and under the MTW Operations Notice.
+An MTW agency may apply funding fungibility from the following three programs:

-- Section 8 Housing Choice Vouchers (CDFA 14.871)

-- Public Housing Capital Fund (CFDA 14.872)

-- Public and Indian Housing (CFDA 14.850)
+- Section 8 Housing Choice Vouchers (Assistance Listing 14.871) - Public Housing Capital Fund (Assistance Listing 14.872) - Public and Indian Housing (Assistance Listing 14.850)

-If a PHA is operating under an MTW Agreement, the auditor should look to the MTW Agreement to determine which funds are included in the MTW Agreement.
-Even though the Mainstream Vouchers program (CFDA 14.879) follows HCVP procedures, that program is excluded from the MTW program.
-If HCVP funds are transferred out of HCVP, pursuant to an MTW Agreement, they are subject to the requirements of the MTW Agreement and should not be included in the audit universe and total expenditures for HCVP when determining Type A programs.
+Depending on if a PHA is operating under an MTW Agreement or the MTW Operations Notice, the auditor should look to the MTW Agreement or the MTW Operations Notice, as applicable, to determine which funds are included.
+Even though the Mainstream Vouchers program (Assistance Listing 14.879) follows HCVP procedures, that program is excluded from the MTW program.
+If HCVP funds are transferred out of HCVP, pursuant to an MTW Agreement or the MTW Operations Notice, they are subject to the requirements of the MTW Agreement or the MTW Operations Notice and should not be included in the audit universe and total expenditures for HCVP when determining Type A programs.
 On the Schedule of Expenditures of Federal Awards, the amounts transferred out should not be shown as HCVP expenditures but should be shown as expenditures for the MTW Demonstration program.
-Also, if other program funds are transferred into the HCVP account, pursuant to an MTW Agreement, all of the HCVP funds would then be considered MTW funds.
+Also, if other program funds are transferred into the HCVP funds would then be considered MTW funds.